shwestrick/smlfmt/README.md

 # parse-sml

-A custom lexer/parser/formatter for Standard ML which also offers better error messages.
+A custom parser and code formatter for Standard ML which also offers better error messages.
+The formatter is usable, but is currently undergoing various aesthetic changes.

 Supports SML source files
 (`.sml`, `.sig`, `.fun`, etc.) as well as